DLXPlugins/simple-comment-editing/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.3.2 =
+Adding filter for editing permissions and updating translations.

 = 1.3.1 =
 Recommended upgrade.
 Fixes PHP warning when there is a percentage sign in a comment.